cargomedia/pulsar-rest-api/README.md

   };
 ```
 If token was wrong, connection would be closed, otherwise it would start to transmit messages.
 This token can only be received through web interface of API.
-When WebFlow authentication successfully finishes it sets this token in cookies under name `who-is-me`.
+When WebFlow authentication successfully finishes it sets this token in cookies under name `userid`.
 I'm not sure that this is the 100% right mechanism.
 Please correct me if I was wrong.